 Supervision

-Mikveh immersion should be supervised by a Jewish woman over bat mitzvah age who can observe that all hair is submerged.
+Mikveh immersion should be supervised in order to ensure that all hair is submerged.
 The site needs to be sufficiently well-lit for the person watching to be able to see this.

 Additional halachic issues can arise when a woman needs to immerse in a natural body of water on Shabbat or Yom Tov.
 In some cases, these can be resolved with some advance planning.
 In other cases, immersion may need to be postponed until after Shabbat.